-Voting begins to elect next vice president of India
+Voting begins to elect next vice president; Modi, Manmohan Singh and other leaders cast votes

 The voting will end at 5 pm and the ballots will be counted immediately after with results likely to be declared late in the evening.

 The Opposition has fielded Congress leader Margaret Alva, while the Bharatiya Janata Party’s pick is former West Bengal Governor Jagdeep Dhankhar.
 The Mamata Banerjee-led Trinamool Congress, which was at loggerheads with Dhankhar when he was the state governor, has said it will abstain from voting in the election.

+Prime Minister Narendra Modi was among the first to cast his vote on Saturday.
+Defence Minister Rajnath Singh, Commerce Minister Piyush Goyal and BJP chief JP Nadda arrived together to cast their votes, reported PTI.

 The electoral college for picking the vice president comprises Lok Sabha and Rajya Sabha MPs.
 Parliament’s current strength is 780.
 Eight seats in the Upper House are currently vacant and the Trinamool Congress has 36 MPs.
 This means that 744 MPs are expected to vote.